-- Updated March 2017 For jointly funded projects, the development or amendment of a fuel management prescription for the non-WUI portion of the project only.
+- For jointly funded projects, the development or amendment of a fuel management prescription for the non-WUI portion of the project only.
 New prescriptions must be completed on the SWPI prescription template.
 All prescriptions must meet the standards outlined in the SWPI Fuel Management Prescription Program & Application Guide and will be reviewed as part of the technical review of the operational treatment application.
-Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Consultation with the Fuel Management Specialist or Liaison, land manager (e.g. MFLNRO resource district or BC Parks), forest tenure holders, other local governments, or other stakeholders regarding the proposed project.
+Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Consultation with the Wildfire Prevention Officer or FNESS Fuel Management Liaison/Specialist, land manager (e.g. MFLNRORD resource district or BC Parks), forest tenure holders, other local governments, or other stakeholders regarding the proposed project.
 Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission.

 - Eligible fuel treatment activities, including the following stand treatment and debris management techniques, may include:

-- o Prescribed fire, including broadcast burning o Tree planting for species conversion and pile burning
+- Prescribed fire, including broadcast burning Tree planting for species conversion and pile burning

 - Pruning

 - Tree felling

 - Thinning

 - Brushing

 - Grazing

-- o Piling - Debris management, including lop and scatter, chipping, mastication and grinding - o Debris removal, including chip removal, hog fuel removal and slash removal - o Tree removal, including sawlog, firewood and other products
+- Piling - Debris management, including lop and scatter, chipping, mastication and grinding - Debris removal, including chip removal, hog fuel removal and slash removal - Tree removal, including sawlog, firewood and other products

-- Grass seeding - Development of a Burn Plan(s) and/or Custom Venting Forecast - Danger tree assessments - Updates to existing threat plots and related spatial data to conform to the current Wildfire Threat Assessment worksheets.
-Every polygon considered for treatment as part of an operational project must contain a threat plot. - Preparation of maps, spatial data and metadata (See Appendix 2 for mapping requirements and spatial data requirements) - Notifications of operational fuel treatment commencement to First Nations and tenure holders - Staff and contractor costs directly related to operational fuel treatment activities - Applicant administration costs directly related to operational fuel treatment activities - Post-treatment signage and public information costs directly related to completed operational fuel treatment activities
+- Grass seeding • - Development of a Burn Plan(s) and/or Custom Venting Forecast - Danger tree assessments - Preparation of maps, spatial data and metadata (See Appendix 2 for mapping requirements and • spatial data requirements) - Notifications of operational fuel treatment commencement to First Nations and tenure holders - Post-treatment threat plots to conform to the relevant Wildfire Threat Assessment worksheets.
+Every polygon treated must contain a threat plot. - Post-treatment signage costs directly related to completed operational fuel treatment activities ٠